 First Tech Credit Union cards

 Even if you don’t meet First Tech’s membership criteria, you can still join by calling the credit union or visiting one of its branches.
-Its Odyssey Rewards World Elite Mastercard has no foreign transaction fees and rewards based on how much you travel.
-It has a $75 annual fee that’s waived the first year.
+Its Odyssey Rewards World Elite Mastercard has no foreign transaction fees, and its rewards are based on how much you travel.
+It also has a $75 annual fee that’s waived the first year.